 How can I save an article to read offline?

-Using the mobile app: 1) save the article by tapping the heart icon (this will add it to your Likes list), and 2) view the article.
+Using the mobile app: 1) save the article by tapping the heart icon (this will add article to your Likes list), and 2) view the article.
 Case will save the article to your device so you can view without an internet connection.

 How many research articles does Case have?
 What are your data sources?